UC San Diego Health’s pediatric urology program at

-Our team is dedicated to improving the health of your child through UC San Diego Health System's clinical and research expertise.
+Our team is dedicated to improving the health of your child through UC San Diego Health's clinical and research expertise.
 Our pediatric urologists have joint appointments at Rady Children’s Hospital-San Diego.
 Our team of five board-certified pediatric urologists and two nurse practitioners sees over 800 children a month.
-We also have satellite clinics in Murietta, Encinitas, Escondido and Oceanside.
+We also have satellite clinics in Murrieta, Encinitas, Escondido and Oceanside.

 We are highly skilled in the full breadth of pediatric urological conditions, including: